-L&D has come a long way since the 1900s, when billion-dollar corporations like Ford, AT&T, and Motorola pioneered the concept of workplace learning, to today’s highly targeted learning tactics and instructional design frameworks.
-In fact, it’s been almost a century!
+Corporate L&D has always had a strategic impact on how a company develops its employees.
+L&D has gone a long way from the 1900s, when multibillion-dollar corporations like Ford, AT&T, and Motorola invented the idea of workplace learning, to the incredibly detailed learning tactics and instructional design frameworks that we employ today. in fact, over 100 years!

 Dr. Roy Pollock has worked in the field of learning and development for over 40 years and is the co-author of the best-selling book The Six Disciplines of Breakthrough Learning.
 He has a unique combination of business and educational experience.
 He’s also a well-known international speaker, consultant, and dedicated lecturer with a wealth of knowledge in the business world.